-We are indebted to Stephen Jenkins, Elena Bardasi, John Riggs, Nick Buck, and Andrew Henly for their work in preparing the new BHPS files needed to create the BHPS equivalent file.
+The research reported herein was performed pursuant to a grant from the U.S. Social Security Administration (SSA), to the Michigan Retirement Research Center (MRRC).
+Multinational projects that attempt to document economic outcomes using complex data sets must rely on help from scholars familiar with the institutions and data of their home countries.
+This paper is no exception.
+We are indebted to Stephen Jenkins, Elena Bardasi, John Rigg, Nick Buck of Essex University, and Andrew Henley of the University of Wales Aberystwyth for their work in preparing the input files needed to create the BHPS equivalent file.
 Phil Giles of Statistics Canada was invaluable in helping us with the new SLID equivalent files.
-We also thank Markus Grabka, John Haisken-DeNew, and Joachim Frick of the DIW for their continuing help with the GSOEP files and Tecla Loup and Yeong-Song Kim for their help with the PSID files.
-Research and data development for this paper was funded in part by the National Institute on Aging, Program Project No. 1-P01-AG09742368, The Well-Being of the Elderly in a Comparative Context and by the Social Security Administration funded Michigan Retirement Research Center.
+We also thank Markus Grabka, John Haisken-DeNew, and Joachim Frick of the DIW for their continuing help with the GSOEP files and Johannes Schwarze of Bamberg University for his help with the PSID files.
+Data development for this paper were funded in part by the National Institute on Aging, Program Project No. 1-P01-AG09742368, The Well-Being of the Elderly in a Comparative Context.